skyfox69/jsapi/README.md

 end
 ```

-If an header belongs to multiple responses, it can be specified once by an `api_header`
+If a header belongs to multiple responses, it can be specified once by an `api_header`
 directive, for example:

 ```ruby